The risk of her son experiencing unnatural breast growth was one of the

 of a more recent study presented in March 2014 at the American Association

 for Geriatric Psychiatry Annual Meeting and published in October 2014

 in The Journal of Clinical Psychopharmacology.

-who did not use the drugs.
+than those who did not use the drugs.

 Mother's Decides to Hold Off On Risperdal

 According to the article, the mother has decided to wait on making a decision

 on whether to start her child on Risperdal.
 Instead, she has opted to